keks24/update-initramfs/README.md

 `update-initramfs` updates your initramfs using pure bash.

 # Prerequisites
-* Settings in the kernel are set to work with an initramfs
+* Enabled settings in the kernel to work with an initramfs
 * The following packages are installed:
 ```no-highlight
 awk